 491. German Honors Proseminar.
 Senior Honors standing.
 (3).
 (Excl).
 May not be repeated for credit.

 Completion of the sequence of German 491 and 492 is required for an Honors concentration in German Studies.
-Interested students are encouraged to contact the Honors Concentration Advisor for admission into the program (minimum 3.0 GPA with at least 3.5 in German) for Fall term of their senior year, preferably – but not necessarily – as early as Winter term of their sophomore year.
+Interested students are encouraged to contact the Honors concentration advisor for admission into the program (minimum 3.0 GPA with at least 3.5 in German) for Fall term of their senior year, preferably – but not necessarily – as early as Winter term of their sophomore year.
 German 491 is regarded as a preparatory term in anticipation of 492 (Winter), in which each student writes an Honors thesis.
 The kinds of work to be read will be determined in part by the perceived needs of the students, geared possibly toward already-identified thesis topics and/or toward intensified focus on reading literary texts, acquiring and honing interdisciplinary research skills, and developing a persuasive and sustained argument.
 Every effort will be made to accommodate students with a broad range of interests from a variety of disciplinary backgrounds.
 Regardless of ultimate subject matter, the intent of the seminar will be to increase students' critical reading abilities in their chosen field of interest and their familiarity with secondary literature, source material, and contemporary scholarship.
-Requirements for the course include at least one oral presentation (depending on the number of participants) and two papers (to total about 25 pages, in German or English).
+Requirements for the course include at least one oral presentation (depending on the number of participants) and two papers (to total about 25 papers, in German or English).
 Students are urged to contact the Honors Concentration Advisor in advance of the Fall term to arrange an interview in which particular individual needs and interests will be discussed, so that the course may be tailored to fit each group.
-Cost:2 WL:3 (Simpson)
+Cost:2 WL:3 (Rast)

 Courses in this section do not require knowledge of German.

 375/MARC 375/Rel.
 375. Celtic and Nordic Mythology.
 (3).
 (Excl).